 Dangers of SEO Hosting

 There are two sides to each coin.
-And oftentimes, you’ll find that one side is kind of darker than the other.
+And you’ll often find that one side is darker than the other.
 SEO hosting might offer some real benefits to the industrious online entrepreneur.
 Still, it also carries some inherent risks you’d do well to consider and factor into your decision-making.

 Association with Black List Content